K-Variable7/StegHider/README.md

 # StegHider - Secure Image Steganography

 StegHider is a powerful, privacy-focused web application that allows you to hide secret text messages and files inside ordinary images.
-It combines Least Significant Bit (LSB) steganography with military-grade encryption to ensure your data remains undetectable and secure.
+It combines Least Significant Bit (LSB) steganography with military-grade encryption and advanced robustness features to ensure your data remains undetectable and secure even under corruption.

 ![StegHider UI](static/images/icon-512.png)